antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 .NET Languages
 ==============

-The .NET languages team is releasing final updates to C# 6, F# 4 and VB 14 today.
-This includes final language specs and compiler implementations.
+The .NET languages team is releasing final updates to C# 6, F# 4.0 and VB 14 today.
+This includes final compiler implementations, and, for C# and VB, final language specs.
 The language specs were actually [complete at RC](http://blogs.msdn.com/b/dotnet/archive/2015/04/29/net-announcements-at-build-2015.aspx#dotnetlang).

 C# 6 and VB 14
 --------------